brittbowers/brittsbits-bytes/site/content/post/grad_desc.md

 This is gradient descent.
 It's just broken down to the components.
 You know it.
 You've learned it before.
 There are so many articles on gradient descent that I can't justify why writing about it extensively here would provide value.
 A few good resources are this [article](https://towardsdatascience.com/understanding-the-mathematics-behind-gradient-descent-dde5dc9be06e) for quick review and the classic Andrew Ng [course](https://www.coursera.org/lecture/machine-learning/gradient-descent-8SpIM) for everything you've ever wanted to know.
 For now I'll remind you of the basics required to complete this challenge.

 1. What is a gradient? <br/>
-	*Don't be confused by the upside down triangles.
-This is just subtraction.* <br/>

 	The book definition: a gradient is the magnitude and direction of change from one point to another.